MargaretaL/contacts/README.md

 ## Form

-The form for creating and editing contacts is uses the module _**country-list**_ , to get a list of countries.
+The form for creating and editing contacts uses the module _**country-list**_ , to get a list of countries.
 Email validation is achieved through a regex pattern.